|In Memoriam – Glyn Salton-Cox

 - The dissertation prospectus and reading list must first be approved by the examining committee, and then be submitted to the Graduate Committee for approval.
 Under normal circumstances, prospectuses will not be read during very late spring or summer.
 The prospectus and bibliography must be accompanied by an approval form bearing the signatures of the examining committee.
 These materials should be transmitted to the Graduate Committee via the Staff Graduate Advisor, and they should be submitted by the end of ninth quarter (third year) in the program.

 - Consideration of the prospectus and bibliography by the Graduate Committee is coordinated quarterly.
 Students should be aware of the posted prospectus submission and advancement deadlines.
 The primary function of the Graduate Committee in this circumstance is to ensure that a student’s prospectus and list fall within certain, flexible norms making them at once intellectually sound and generally comparable to those of other students.
 Besides asking for any required revisions, the Committee may also suggest other elaborations in a non-binding way.
 The Graduate Advisor will communicate the Committee’s decision and suggestions to the student as soon as possible and the student may request a meeting with the Advisor for further discussion.

 - It is the responsibility of the student to schedule the second qualifying exam in consultation with the examining committee.
 Students should also provide the necessary advancement paperwork: Doctoral Forms I and II, as well as the UCSB Graduate Student Conflict of Interest Form, to be signed by the examining committee following the exam.
-The forms are available on the Graduate Division’s website(link is external).
+The forms are available on the Graduate Division website.
 Students are advised to consult in advance with the members of their examining committee to gain a feel for the nature and structure of a PhD oral exam.